rileyhales/gfs/README.md

 © [Riley Hales](http://rileyhales.com), 2019.
 Based on the [GLDAS Data Visualizer](https://github.com/rileyhales/gldas) (Hales, 2018) Developed at the BYU Hydroinformatics Lab.

 ## App Features
-Since tethys environments by default do not draw from the conda-forge channel, you will need to run these commands before installing the app.
+You will need to run this command before installing the app to install the dependencies.
 ~~~~
-conda install -c conda-forge rasterstats
-conda install -c conda-forge rasterio
-conda install -c conda-forge cfgrib
+conda install -c conda-forge netCDF4 numpy pandas xarray rasterstats rasterio cfgrib
 ~~~~

 ## Installation Instructions